-After calculating the resting heart rate you need to calculate your daily energy expenditure with physical activity during the day.
+After calculating the resting metabolic rate, you need to calculate your daily energy expenditure with physical activity during the day.
 In this case, physical activity refers not just to planned workouts, but may also include housework, walking to work, carrying the groceries, playing with the kids, running errands, etc. The number of calories you burn will vary on the type, duration, and intensity of the activity, as well as your weight.
-If you have an accurate sports watch it will tell you how many calories you burned daily.
-If you do not have a sports watch, you can simply calculate the daily energy expenditure by multiplying your RMR with the appropriate number in the statements below:
+You can simply calculate the daily energy expenditure by multiplying your RMR with the appropriate number in the statements below:

 Mostly sedentary (little or no physical activity): RMR x 1.2